|Date 18 holes

 Golf at Royston goes back to 1624 (and possibly up to two decades earlier), when King James VI/I selected Royston to build his hunting lodge, turning Royston into the Falkland Palace of the south.
 Two centuries later, two Cambridge students laid out the first 18-hole golf course outside Scotland on Therfield Heath and that area is still played today.

 The two students who laid out the first Royston course were Andrew Murray and George Gosset.
-Andrew Graham Murray matriculated at Trinity College, Cambridge in 1867 and he later became a prominent lawyer, MP and 1st Viscount Dunedin.
+Andrew Graham Murray matriculated at Trinity College at Cambridge in 1867 and later he became a prominent lawyer, MP and 1st Viscount Dunedin.
 However, he is better known at Cambridge as the first person to ride a 'penny-farthing' bicycle there.
 George Gosset was the son of Rev IH Gosset who introduced golf at Westward Ho!.
-George had matriculated a year before Andrew Murray but spent a decade there on various studies, becoming a doctor and later a member of several prominent golf clubs.
+George had matriculated a year before Andrew Murray but spent a decade on various other studies, becoming a doctor and later a member of several prominent golf clubs.

-In 1869, they and their fellow Cambridge golfers were in need of a course and they selected Therfield Heath at Royston as the best prospect in the whole region because of is underlying chalk foundation, which gives it the quality of an excellent links course.
+In 1869, they and their fellow Cambridge golfers were in need of a golf course.
+They selected Therfield Heath at Royston as the best prospect in the whole region because of is underlying chalk foundation, which gives it the quality of an excellent links course.
 The duo apparently arrived with their golf clubs (and a hole cutter) and decided where the 18th green should be.
 From there, they mapped the course out, establishing the holes by eye and the distance of their ball striking.

 The course was well received and the Cambridge club soon had 17 members, paying a 2/6 (2 shillings and 6 pence) annual subscription.
 However, Royston is 8 miles from Cambridge and it was much more difficult to get to in those days, so the course was abandoned in 1871, and the Royston-based club did not survive.
 Officially, the Cambridge University Golf Club was founded in 1875 by WT Linskill , and initially played at Coldham Common, once described as the 'worst course' ever seen.
 The CUGC's current home course is Royal Worlington and Newmarket Golf Club.